The Lightning Process: Description

 The Lightning Process comprises three group sessions conducted on three consecutive days, lasting about 12 hours altogether, conducted by trained practitioners.

 According to its developer, Phil Parker, the programme aims to teach participants about the acute stress response the body experiences under threat.
 It aims to help trainees spot when this response is happening and learn how to calm it.
 Techniques based on movement, postural awareness and personal coaching are intended to modify the production of stress hormones.
-Participants practise a learnt series of steps to habituate the calming method.
+Participants practice a learnt series of steps to habituate the calming method.

 The Lightning Process is based on the theory that the body can get stuck in a persistent stress response.
 The initial stressor may be a viral or bacterial infection, psychological stress, or trauma, which causes physical symptoms due to the body's stress response.
 These symptoms then act as a further stressor, resulting in overload of the central nervous system and chronic activation of the body's stress response.
 Neuroplasticity then causes this abnormal stress response to persist and be maintained.
 The Lightning Process suggests that while this disruption initially happens at an unconscious level, it is possible for the patient to exert conscious control and influence over the process, eventually breaking the cycle.

 The rationale for the programme draws on ideas of osteopaths Andrew Taylor Still and J M Littlejohn regarding nervous system dysregulation and addressing clients' needs in a holistic manner rather than focusing solely on symptoms.
 It also incorporates ideas drawn from neuro-linguistic programming and life coaching.
 A basic premise is that individuals can influence their own physiological responses in controlled and repeatable ways.
 Such learnt emotional self-regulation, it is suggested, could help overcome illness and improve well-being, if the method is practised consistently.

-Parker advocates attending the training course in order to gain a full understanding of the tools in a safe and supportive context.
-He also lays emphasis on the trainee playing an active role in recovery (the course is framed as a fully participatory 'training', not a passive 'treatment' or set of answers given to a 'patient').
+Parker lays emphasis on the trainee playing an active role in recovery (the course is framed as a fully participatory 'training', not a passive 'treatment' or set of answers given to a 'patient').
 He claims that the programme has helped to resolve various conditions including depression, panic attacks, insomnia, drug addictions, chronic pain and multiple sclerosis.
-The program has also been used with chronic fatigue syndrome.
+The program has also been used with myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS).